 Think of a country you would like to work in, do business in, or visit.
 Find out about its culture, using Hofstede's dimensions as guidelines.
 You can use a variety of sources to accomplish this, particularly your school library, government offices, faculty members, or others who have global experience.
-You will want to answer the following questions:
+Answer the following questions: